Insider Selling: Vir Biotechnology, Inc. (NASDAQ:VIR) EVP Sells 1,375 Shares of Stock

-Vir Biotechnology, Inc. (NASDAQ:VIR) EVP Herbert Virgin sold 1,375 shares of the company’s stock in a transaction dated Tuesday, July 13th.
-The shares were sold at an average price of $36.72, for a total value of $50,490.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Vir Biotechnology, Inc. (NASDAQ:VIR) EVP Herbert Virgin sold 1,375 shares of the business’s stock in a transaction that occurred on Tuesday, June 29th.
+The stock was sold at an average price of $46.63, for a total transaction of $64,116.25.

 Herbert Virgin also recently made the following trade(s):

+Several analysts have recently weighed in on the stock.
+Zacks Investment Research upgraded shares of Vir Biotechnology from a “sell” rating to a “hold” rating in a research note on Thursday, June 17th.
+Needham & Company LLC reiterated a “buy” rating and issued a $80.00 price objective on shares of Vir Biotechnology in a research note on Monday, June 28th.
+Two investment analysts have rated the stock with a sell rating, one has issued a hold rating and five have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and a consensus target price of $66.00.

-Several large investors have recently bought and sold shares of VIR.
-Capital International Investors boosted its position in Vir Biotechnology by 4.6% during the first quarter.
-Capital International Investors now owns 11,822,763 shares of the company’s stock valued at $606,153,000 after purchasing an additional 521,959 shares during the last quarter.
-Baillie Gifford & Co. boosted its position in Vir Biotechnology by 1.9% during the first quarter.
-Baillie Gifford & Co. now owns 3,817,148 shares of the company’s stock valued at $195,705,000 after purchasing an additional 72,200 shares during the last quarter.
-Geode Capital Management LLC boosted its position in Vir Biotechnology by 11.5% during the first quarter.
-Geode Capital Management LLC now owns 1,077,422 shares of the company’s stock valued at $55,239,000 after purchasing an additional 111,047 shares during the last quarter.
-Goldman Sachs Group Inc. boosted its position in Vir Biotechnology by 80.9% during the first quarter.
-Goldman Sachs Group Inc. now owns 999,142 shares of the company’s stock valued at $51,226,000 after purchasing an additional 446,909 shares during the last quarter.
-Finally, Norges Bank acquired a new position in Vir Biotechnology during the fourth quarter valued at approximately $15,298,000.
+A number of hedge funds have recently made changes to their positions in VIR.
+Los Angeles Capital Management LLC increased its stake in Vir Biotechnology by 92.0% during the 4th quarter.
+Los Angeles Capital Management LLC now owns 25,114 shares of the company’s stock valued at $673,000 after purchasing an additional 12,036 shares in the last quarter.
+Bank of New York Mellon Corp boosted its holdings in Vir Biotechnology by 9.8% during the 4th quarter.
+Bank of New York Mellon Corp now owns 181,225 shares of the company’s stock worth $4,854,000 after acquiring an additional 16,219 shares during the last quarter.
+Wells Fargo & Company MN boosted its holdings in Vir Biotechnology by 142.2% during the 4th quarter.
+Wells Fargo & Company MN now owns 100,111 shares of the company’s stock worth $2,681,000 after acquiring an additional 58,771 shares during the last quarter.
+Rhumbline Advisers boosted its holdings in Vir Biotechnology by 7.0% during the 4th quarter.
+Rhumbline Advisers now owns 65,435 shares of the company’s stock worth $1,752,000 after acquiring an additional 4,307 shares during the last quarter.
+Finally, Citigroup Inc. boosted its holdings in Vir Biotechnology by 249.1% during the 4th quarter.
+Citigroup Inc. now owns 21,322 shares of the company’s stock worth $571,000 after acquiring an additional 15,215 shares during the last quarter.
 Institutional investors and hedge funds own 57.73% of the company’s stock.

-VIR has been the subject of several recent analyst reports.
-Needham & Company LLC restated a “buy” rating and issued a $80.00 price target on shares of Vir Biotechnology in a report on Monday, June 28th.
-Zacks Investment Research upgraded Vir Biotechnology from a “sell” rating to a “hold” rating in a report on Thursday, June 17th.
-Two equities research analysts have rated the stock with a sell rating, one has issued a hold rating and five have given a buy rating to the company.
-Vir Biotechnology currently has an average rating of “Hold” and an average target price of $66.00.

 Vir Biotechnology Company Profile